foolscapcon/foolscap-newsletter/_emails/2020-12-06-2020-letter-from-the-captain.md

 [programming@foolscap.org](mailto:programming@foolscap.org)

-## Open Convention Committee Meeting for Programming, Sunday January 17th 3pm PST on Zoom
+## Open Convention Committee Meeting for Programming
-Meet with the Convention Committee to plan the convention.
+Meet with the Convention Committee **Sunday,  Jan.
+17th 3:00 pm PST** on Zoom to plan the convention.
 Here’s how:

 - Come to discord for the link or
 - send us an email [info@foolscap.org](mailto:info@foolscap.org?subject=Request%20to%20Join%20Open%20ConCom%20Meeting)